Every Day Moments That Matter to Children, Teens, & Adult Children

-15 Moments that Matter Most to Kids
+Jump to - 15 Moments that Matter Most to Kids

-15 Moments that Matter Most to Teens
+Jump to - 15 Moments that Matter Most to Teens

-The importance of my role as mother became very clear early on, for I realized, my children were soaking up everything I shared with them like little sponges!
+The importance of my role as mother became very clear early on, for I realized my children were soaking up everything I shared with them like little sponges!

-Till this day, I'm not sure why I insisted on going to the greenhouse with my kids!
-Those poor things!
-Every Spring, I made my way to this hot, crowded, damp, never-ending flower producing place, and took my good ole time picking out flowers.
+Every Spring, I made my way to a hot, crowded, never-ending flower producing place, and took my good ole time looking around.

 Isn't that amazing?
 They remember the greenhouse being fun!
 How did that happen?